UnGast/JFOpenGL.swift/README.md

 glViewport(x: 0, y: 0, width: 800, height: 600)
 ```

-The SwiftGL OpenGL loader provides you with direct calls to the OpenGL functions.
+This library provides you with direct calls to the OpenGL functions.
 There's
 no translation layer required to provide the syntactical sugar.
 Because Swift has first-class
 support for working with C, there's no performance penalty for crossing languages.